ClarkSource/lerna-parallelism/README.md

 If it is missing, `1` is the default weight assigned.

-If you have a need to partition differently for multiple CI tasks, you can use `--packageTestWeightKey` to specify which weight property should be read from package.json.
+If you have a need to partition differently for multiple CI tasks, you can use `--packageWeightKey` to specify which weight property should be read from `package.json`.

 ## License